-Our latest guest post during our month of sharing comes from Trent Hamm, the writer behind The Simple Dollar, a blog focusing on personal finance and personal development.
-Be sure to check out his blog after reading this truly inspiring piece.
+This guest post comes from Trent Hamm, the author of The Simple Dollar: How One Man Wiped Out His Debts and Achieved the Life of His Dreams.
+Be sure to check out his blog, The Simple Dollar after reading this truly inspiring piece.

 Every time you spend a dollar, you sacrifice a bit of your future.